 Charter Schools Score: 78%

-- Texas earns a 14 or 20 points for “operations.”
+- Texas earns a 14 of 20 points for “operations.”
 Charters in Texas are exempt from many rules and regulations that apply to traditional public schools, but they do not receive a blanket waiver from all state rules and regulations.
-Additionally, charters face special requirements for automatic closure.
-Though well-intentioned, this aspect of the law could close charters that are actually providing superior options for students.
+Additionally, charters face special requirements for automatic closure, which risks closing schools that might be serving students well.

-Texas earns a 9 out 15 for “funding equity.”
+- Texas earns a 9 out 15 for “funding equity.”
 The law provides a funding formula for open enrollment charters but no formula for district-authorized charters.
-Open-enrollment charters are entitled to funds from state grants and discretionary funds that are available to school districts.
 The state does not provide per pupil facilities funding for charter schools, though it does provide per-pupil funding for charter schools operating pre-k programs.

 Delivering Well Prepared Teachers B-

 Exiting Ineffective Teachers D+

 Overall State Grade B-